 All staff should have safeguarding and child protection training.
 Find out what this should include, and how this differs for the DSL, headteachers, governors and volunteers.
 Use our Safeguarding Training Centre to help you save time and stay compliant.

-- All school staff should undergo safeguarding and child protection training (including online safety) at induction and this should be updated regularly
+All staff should undergo safeguarding and child protection training at induction

-- This doesn't have to be formal face-to-face training, and can include online learning
+It doesn’t have to be formal face-to-face training, and can include online learning.

-- Safeguarding training during induction should give staff an awareness of the school's safeguarding systems, including:
+- Give staff an awareness of the school's safeguarding systems, including:

 - The child protection policy

 - The safeguarding response to children going missing from education

 - The staff behaviour policy/code of conduct